MVAR: Visual Autoregressive Modeling with Scale and Spatial Markovian Conditioning: Experimental Results

 \subsection{Main Results}

-\textbf{Overall comparison.} We evaluate the performance of our method against the original VAR models~\cite{tian2024var}, conventional next-token prediction models~\cite{chang2022maskgit,esser2021taming,yu2021vector,lee2022autoregressive}, diffusion models~\cite{adm,cdm,ldm,dit}, and GAN-based approaches~\cite{biggan,gigagan,stylegan-xl} on the ImageNet-1K benchmark.
-As shown in Table~\ref{tab:main}, our method consistently outperforms nearly all competing models, achieving notable improvements over the VAR baselines.
+\para{Overall comparison.} We evaluate the performance of MVAR against the original VAR models, conventional next-token prediction models, diffusion models, and GAN-based approaches on the ImageNet-1K benchmark.
+As shown in \tabref{tab:main}, our method consistently outperforms nearly all competing models, achieving notable improvements over the VAR baselines.
 Specifically, compared to VAR, our method reduces the FID by 0.46, and increases the IS by 5.1, demonstrating superior overall performance.
-As illustrated in Fig.~\ref{fig:abs}, our MVAR produces high-quality images for class-conditional generation on ImageNet 256\(\times\)256.
+As illustrated in \figref{fig:abs}, MVAR produces high-quality images for class-conditional generation on ImageNet 256\(\times\)256.
 Additional qualitative results can be found in Appendix~\ref{sec:result}.

-\textbf{Pre-trained \textit{vs}.
+\para{Pre-trained \textit{vs}.
 Fine-tuning.} To further demonstrate the scale and spatial redundancy observed in conventional next-scale prediction methods, we use pre-trained VAR models as baselines and then fine-tune them, achieving comparable performance with lower GPU memory consumption and computational costs.
-Specifically, as shown in Table~\ref{tab:finetune}, the fine-tuned VAR model not only achieves significant performance improvements over the original model but also attains an average 3.0\(\times\) reduction in inference memory consumption.
+Specifically, as shown in \tabref{tab:finetune}, the fine-tuned VAR model not only achieves significant performance improvements over the original model but also attains an average 3.0\(\times\) reduction in inference memory consumption.
 These results highlight that our approach outperforms the next-scale paradigm, underscoring the benefits of scale and spatial Markovian conditioning.